toshirohug/Manga_shelf/readme.md

 Knowledge of status code family.

-Creating of your API documentation into myjsonserver (see the link listed below in References).
+Creating of your API documentation into myjsonserver (see the link listed below in References) -> For this project was generated the entire API [documentation](https://my-json-server.typicode.com/toshirohug/Manga_shelf/).

 # SetUp